szilvia-csernus/map-game/README.md

 ## Future Implementations

 * There are many options to widen the game's functionality.
-Capital cities, flags and more regions - Australia, Oceania and Anctarctica could be included as well as small islands and micro countries.
-Worldviews could be a dynamic feature depending on location of the user.
+Capital cities, flags and more regions - Australia, Oceania and Antarctica could be included as well as small islands and micro countries.
+Worldviews could be a dynamic feature depending on the location of the user.
 A new option with the US states could be part of the game too.

 * Automatic testing with Cypress, to which support is provided by Mapbox.
 <br><br>